Which COVID test is best? Pros and cons of coronavirus detection methods

-Pros: The results are lightning fast and the tests are less expensive to make, which could eventually make them suitable for home tests and large group testing.
+Pros: The results are lightning fast and the tests are less expensive to create, which makes them suitable for home tests and large group testing.
 Antigen tests are highly specific for positive results – if you test positive, you have the virus.

 Cons: The results are less sensitive for COVID-19 and therefore have a higher false negative rate (you may test negative but actually have the virus).
 The test is very specific, so if it is positive, you have COVID-19.
-Because of this, UT Southwestern uses antigen testing for screening and requires confirmation of a negative antigen test with the gold standard PCR test.
+Because of this, antigen testing can be used for rapid screening and can be confirmed by a PCR test if necessary.

 Antibody testing: After illness